rustviz/rustviz-tutorial/src/rust-basics.md

     println!("x = {} and y = {}", x, y);
 }
 ```
+This prints `x = 1 and y = 2`.

 Note that `println!` is a *macro*, not a function.
-This means that it behaves
+It behaves slightly
-slightly differently from normal functions, but you do not need to worry about
+differently from normal functions, but you do not need to worry about that for
-that for this tutorial.
+this tutorial.